python/devguide/documentation/help-documenting.rst

 If you see a documentation issue that you would like to tackle, you can:

-* check to see if there is a paperclip or `octocat`_ icon at the end of the issue's title column.
+* check to see if there is pull request icon to the right of the issue's title, or an open pull request listed under :guilabel:`Linked PRs` in the issue body.
   If there is, then someone has already created a pull request for the issue.
 * leave a comment on the issue saying you are going to try and create a pull request and roughly how long you think you will take to do so (this allows